jmbredenberg/Mafia-rules/README.md

 ##Kills

-Some players can kill another player by tapping them on the shoulder and saying "BANG" or "KABOOM."
+Some players can kill another player by tapping them on the shoulder and saying "BANG."
 If this happens to you, you are dead, unless you know otherwise. **Dead players tell no tales.
-They do not communicate, give general advice to, or make facial expressions towards living players or non-players.** If you died to a "BANG", all of your items now belong to the person who killed you.
+They do not communicate, give general advice to, or make facial expressions towards living players or non-players.** If you died, all of your items now belong to the person who killed you.
 Try to get the physical representations to them.
 Also, please let the Mods know who killed you, where, and when.
-If you killed someone, also please let the Mods know who, where, and when, as well as reporting them on the webapp.
+If you killed someone, also please let the Mods know who, where, and when.

 If you are dead, and someone tries to talk to you about game, you must respond with "I can't talk about that."
 All players (including ghosts) must respond truthfully to inquiries about whether they are alive.

 Kills will be announced officially on the forums.
-If a kill announcement happens within an hour of day end, game will be extended until an hour after the announcement.
+If a kill announcement happens within an hour of day end, game will be extended until an hour after the announcement. **If the moderators do not post your death within half an hour, you may post it.** Message the moderators again to say that you are about to do so.
+Start a new post including your name, time of death, and location of death.
+Make sure you check your messages to see if the Mafia have used any manipulation abilities on your death.

 ##Executions